Tahir Mughal: Career

 His search brought him to Durham, who agreed to sign him at the beginning of the season, however, along with team-mate and fellow overseas player Pallav Kumar, and with competition from eight other debutantes in that season alone, he failed to make an impression and was out of the team after just a single game.
 He moved back to Pakistan and played in the Patron's Trophy competition of 2004/05 for an Allied Bank Limited team which finished in third position in Group A. The following season, he played in the final of the Quaid-e-Azam trophy, once again representing Sialkot, and, thanks to a century from team-mate Shahid Yousuf, and a sudden batting collapse from opponents Faisalabad, Sialkot finished with an innings victory.

 Mughal began 2006 with Pakistan Telecommunication Company Limited, who finished top of their group in the 2005/06 table, and finished the 2005/06 season with Sialkot.
 At the beginning of the 2006/07 season, he started playing for the National Bank of Pakistan.
-He has played 96 first-class matches, bowled 18203 deliveries, given away 9843 runs, taken 453 wickets at an average of 21.72 with a mere economy rate of 3.24, a strike rate of 40.1, and the best figures of 7/50 in an innings.
+Over his career, he has played 96 first-class matches, delivering 18,203 balls and conceding 9,843 runs.
+He has taken 453 wickets at an average of 21.72, with an economy rate of 3.24 and a strike rate of 40.1.
+His best bowling figures in an innings are 7/50..
 He has 35 five wicket hauls in an innings and 7 ten wicket haul in a match.